Parity Quantum Optimization: Encoding Constraints: Hamiltonian Dynamics

 \section{Hamiltonian Dynamics}

 The optimization problem with side conditions encoded as described above can be solved using an adiabatic quantum computing protocol.
 Our protocol introduces a few novelties compared to standard quantum annealing: 1.)
-The initial state is a classical state similar to reverse annealing protocols \cite{YamashiroPRA2019}.
+The initial state is a classical state similar to reverse annealing protocols~\cite{YamashiroPRA2019}, which is chosen such that the side condition is fulfilled.
 2.)
 We introduce exchange terms acting on parts of the system and single spin flips acting on the rest.
 3.)
-The final state may not be the ground state but a lowest-energy state in a different symmetry sector.
+The target state is not necessary the ground state but we instead aim at obtaining a lowest-energy state in a different symmetry sector.
+With the prescriptions 1.)\,-\,3.), the annealing process only populates states that fulfill the side condition, which is ensured by the driver Hamiltonian.
+It is important that the driver Hamiltonian reaches each side-condition-fulfilling eigenstate, but no others.

-As in all adiabatic protocols, we start from a state which is prepared in the ground state of an initial Hamiltonian.
+As in all adiabatic protocols, we start from the ground state of an initial Hamiltonian.
 In quantum annealing, this is the ground state of the driver Hamiltonian.
-Here, the initial Hamiltonian reads as follows:
+In the following we consider the case of a single side condition.
+This protocol can be easily extended to multiple disjoint side conditions, although generally ancilla qubits and extra couplings for a suitable parity layout might be required.
+We refer to Appendix~\ref{appendix_multilDisjiontDynamics} for more details.
+The initial Hamiltonian reads as follows: